 Figure 1– Visualization of the exponential increase in model complexity as additional binary characters are introduced. (a) A single binary character with two states (k=2). (b) Two binary characters, each with two states (k=8, excluding dual transitions). (c) Three binary characters, each with two states (k=26, excluding dual transitions).
 Adding characters exponentially increases the number of parameters due to the need to account for relationships between all characters.
-The disallowance of dual simultaneous transitions keeps the models from being even more complex.
+The disallowance of simultaneous multistate transitions keep the models from being even more complex.